+Q6.
+Is 51 percent or more of your company owned and controlled by a woman or women?

+1Yes2No

-- Q7.
+Q7.
 Which one of the following would you consider to be the racial or ethnic origin of the controlling owner or controlling party?

-- White/Caucasian

-African American
+1 White/Caucasian 2 African American

-Asian or Pacific Islander
+3 Asian or Pacific Islander 4 Hispanic American

-Hispanic American

-Native American/Alaskan Native
+5Native American/Alaskan Native 6Other

-Other

 No Response/Don't Know

-- Q8.
+Q8.
 The following lists things that may prevent companies from bidding or obtaining work on a project.
 In your experience, have any of the following been a barrier to obtaining work on projects for the City or private market.

-Yes No Don't Know
+Yes 1 No 2 Don't Know 9

 a.
 Pre-qualification/coding requirements?

 b.
 Performance bond requirements?

 c.
 Bid bond requirements

 d.
 Financing?

 e.
 Insurance requirements?

 f.
 Bid specifications?

 g.
 Limited time given to prepare bid package or quote?

 h.
 Limited knowledge of purchasing/ contracting policies and procedures?

 i.
 Lack of experience?

 j.
 Lack of personnel?

 k.
 Contract too large?

 I. Contract too expensive to bid?

 m.
 Informal networks?

 n.
 Selection process?

 o.
 Competing with large companies?

 p.
 Could not pursue a contract due to a project labor agreement on the project

 q.
 Low bid requirement